gbif/la-website/_participants/tanzania.md

 | ------------------|----------------------------------------------------------------------------|

-For more information, you may contact ? on Slack.
+For more information, you may contact Meshack Victor or Finian Mwalongo  on Slack.